Covid 19 coronavirus: What's next for quarantining travellers in managed isolation?

-Ninety-seven per cent of staff working in managed isolation facilities and quarantine hotels were tested last week and no-one tested positive for Covid-19.
+Ninety seven per cent of staff working in managed isolation facilities and quarantine hotels were tested last week and no-one tested positive for Covid-19.

 The next round of testing of MIQ testing is currently underway, Minister for Managed Isolation and Quarantine Megan Woods said, and would be completed by September 6.